cheeriojs/cheerio/CONTRIBUTING.md

     Cheerio instance, simply define a named function within the module it is needed.
-  - *Instance methods*: If the functionality requires a reference to a Cheerio insance, informally define the method as "private" using the following
+  - *Instance methods*: If the functionality requires a reference to a Cheerio instance, informally define the method as "private" using the following
     conventions:
     - Define the method as a function on the Cheerio prototype
     - Prefix the method name with an underscore (`_`) character